begumcelik/Google-Play-Store-Dataset-Rating-Prediction-ML/README.md

 2. Cleaning the data which has provided, not collected by the contributors of the project
 3. Data analysis should be done after the manipulation and clearance of the data
 4. Patterns in data can be identified by using visualization
-5. After that process, the conclusions should be interpreted to reveal the answers to the questions that has been asked
+5. After that process, the conclusions should be interpreted to reveal the answers to the questions that have been asked

 # Google Play Store Apps Dataset